dvlpsh/getting-started-with-git/README.md

 # getting-started-with-git

-List of commands that can help you set up a repo.
+List of commands that can help you set up a repo using the command line.

 git1.pdf : Set up a repo and add files to repo.